-St Chad's CofE Nursery & Infant School operates a whole school approach and ethos to safeguarding and protecting children.
+St Chad's (C of E) Nursery and Infant School operates a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in St Chad's CofE Nursery & Infant School has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.

 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

 We ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
-To support this St Chad's CofE Nursery & Infant School assesses the risks and issues in the wider community when considering the well-being and safety of its pupils.
-Due to the context of our school, our children may be at greater risk of neglect or domestic abuse
+To support this St Chad's (C of E) Nursery and Infant School assesses the risks and issues in the wider community when considering the well-being and safety of its pupils.
+Due to the context of our school, our children may be at greater risk neglect or domestic abuse.